Blandtown ATL

 BLANDTOWN CONVERSATIONS

-Founded in 1872 on Atlanta’s west side, Blandtown was once a thriving African American community.
-Undermined by rezoning in the 1950’s and gentrification in the 2000’s, the neighborhood serves as a case study for current development, social justice, and land use issues relating to the greater city.
-The project was supported by a Virtual Arts Initiative Grant through Fulton County Arts & Culture.
+In this conversation, the neighborhood serves as a case study for current development, social justice, and land use issues relating to the greater city of Atlanta.
+This video component was supported by a Virtual Arts Initiative Grant through Fulton County Arts & Culture